 Connectedness

-School Goal:

-Decrease chronically absent students in grades K-2 from 48% to 38% by the end of the 2023-2024 school year as measured by the student attendance data.
+School Goal: Maintain (or decrease) chronically absent students in grades K-5 at 15.8% by the end of the 2024-2025 school year as measured by the student attendance data.
 STIP Connection:6 All students and adults learn and work together in safe environments where identities and relationships are valued and celebrated.

 Improvement Strategy:

 Regular and consistent two-way communication between the school and families to increase class attendance and foster student achievement.
 Evidence Level (1-Strong; 2-Moderate; 3-Promising; 4-Demonstrates a Rationale): Creating a Positive School Climate and Culture (3)